Facilitator Guide

 - Pause after every command and ask: “What did Git say?”

-- Normalize mistakes.
+- Normalize mistakes without dramatizing them.
 Most Git learning comes from recovering calmly.

 - Encourage learners to run